Liz Weston: How to make more green at your next yard sale - NewsBreak

 _________________________________

 This column was provided to The Associated Press by the personal finance website NerdWallet.
-Liz Weston is a columnist at NerdWallet, a certified financial planner and the author of “Your Credit Score.”
+Liz Weston is a columnist at NerdWallet, a certified financial planner and the author of “Your Credit Score .”
+Email: lweston@nerdwallet.com.
+Twitter: @lizweston.

 Comments / 0